mkantor/color-id/README.md

 ## Utilities

-There are a few other scripts included for playing with the application.
+There are some other scripts included for playing with the application.
 Here's a few things you can do with them:

 ### Visualize Results